 However, they are still going to protrude from your ear due to their bulkiness, so they couldn’t be used for sleeping.

 One small note, the nozzle is slightly bigger than normal size, even from Starfield and it has no lips.
-So if you want to use smaller bore tips, they might slip off if you didn't put it in a correct way.
+So if you want to use smaller bore tips, they might slip off if you didn’t put them in the correct way.

 Cable & Eartips

 To be honest, I quite like the Litz cable.
-They are good looking, and have a better feeling than the one included on Starfield (they made some modification to the colour of cable, but it was the same litz cable).
-The shorter 2-pin connector used also didn't extend too much like aftermarket cables, and with that, the memory wire still can fully wrap around your ear.
-But having no chin slider, using plastic-based connectors and jack make it a let down for me.
+They are good-looking, and have a better feeling than the one included on Starfield (they made some modifications to the colour of the cable, but it was the same litz cable).
+The shorter 2-pin connector used also didn’t extend too much like aftermarket cables, and with that, the memory wire still can fully wrap around your ear.
+But having no chin slider, and using plastic-based connectors and a jack makes it a letdown for me.

-If they can give an 8 braid version of the cable with better jack and a chin slider, I'm pretty sure they can beat most of their competitors in this department.
+If they can give an 8-braid version of the cable with a better jack and a chin slider, I’m pretty sure they can beat most of their competitors in this department.